 For the time being, experiments with existing memristor-based networks may already provide a certain clue, as they have been reported to have the potential to outperform software-based networks in terms of accuracy (Dalgaty et al. 2021) and speed (Lin et al. 2025).
 These advantages, which go hand in hand with reduced energy consumption, stem partly from the fact that these devices can perform analog computations directly within the memory array (see, for example, Dalgaty et al. 2021 and the references cited therein).
 Memristor crossbar arrays inherently support highly parallel operations, mimicking the parallel processing nature of the brain (Liu et al. 2020, Chen et al. 2021).
 Interestingly, memristors also produce physical randomness, arising from their intrinsic stochastic variability (Chen 2014, Balatti et al. 2015), which has been exploited to considerably enhance the learning performance of the in-memory computing hardware (Lin et al. 2025).
-However, it is unclear whether the statistical randomness of the respective many-body electronic system is equivalent to that realised in genuine QRNGs (Herrero-Collantes and Garcia-Escartin 2017), although the electrons involved also ultimately obey the laws of quantum mechanics.
-Nevertheless, it would be of utmost interest to examine the performance of such already existing networks according to the above benchmark test, as it appears to be sufficiently simple to implement with current technology.
+Although it is clear that the electrons involved ultimately obey the laws of quantum mechanics, it remains to be seen whether the random behaviour of the many-body electronic system in memristors is equivalent to that realised in genuine QRNGs (Herrero-Collantes and Garcia-Escartin 2017).
+Examining the performance of such existing networks according to the above benchmark test would nevertheless be of the utmost interest, as it appears to be sufficiently simple to implement with current technology.